Chez Reavie has late eagle, leads Barracuda Championship - WHIZ News

 TRUCKEE, Calif.
 (AP) — Chez Reavie holed a long chip shot for eagle on the par-5 sixth hole and took a three-point lead Friday in the Barracuda Championship.

 Reavie had a 19-point round in the modified Stableford scoring system event at Tahoe Mountain Club, getting five points for the eagle and 14 for seven birdies.
-Players also receive eight points for albatross, while a point is deducted for bogey and three taken away for double bogey or worse.
+A point is deducted for bogey and three taken away for double bogey or worse.

 “It’s actually 2 1/2 birdies, so if you can make an eagle, you can kind of leapfrog guys on the leaderboard,” Reavie said.
 “I hit an OK tee shot kind of up the right side, so I had a little further in.
 Had to hit a 5-wood, so I kind of favored toward the right bunker side, and I just missed the bunker and had to chip across the green and was fortunate to knock it in.”